Blog Posts

 Gunung Putih

-White Mountain or mount Putih in Indonesian is located in Bulungan Regency and is one of the most important peaks in Tanjung Palas.
-Many visitors want to climb to the top of the mountain, and enjoy clear views of the surrounding countryside.
+White Mountain or Mount Putih in Indonesian is located in Bulungan Regency and is one of the most important peaks in Tanjung Palas.
+Many visitors want to climb to the top of the mountain and enjoy clear views of the surrounding countryside.
 If you don’t like the idea of a mountain trek then you can explore the underground caves here which can reach via some beautiful mountain slopes.
-You can explore the area around the mouth of the cave and there are 42 spotlights in it that will take you into the main chamber.
+You can explore the area around the mouth of the cave and 42 spotlights in it will take you into the main chamber.

 Sesayap River Protected Forest

 Don’t miss a trip to the Sesayap River Protection Forest in North Kalimantan.
-Enjoy the majesty of the jungle here by cruising down the river and you can see all the cool natural scenery, enjoy the towering lush trees and gigantic flowers.
-There are also monkeys, snakes and various colorful birds as this is a protected area so you know that the animals here are safe and not being hunted.
+Enjoy the majesty of the jungle here by cruising down the river and you can see all the cool natural scenery, and enjoy the towering lush trees and gigantic flowers.
 You can also see the Perengat tree here which has a special tamarind fruit which used in various natural remedies.

 Pontianak